 Former Google manager, Tristan Harris, goes so far as to call this screen phenomenon a “war for attention.”
 Harris asserts that parents assume this type of interaction is just what children do in 2018 but follows up that this is a major misconception.
 According to Harris, contrary to times before, teams of sophisticated individuals are consistently changing digital features to make them more enticing to consumers, and it’s working.
 This idea is so prevalent in our culture that in recent months, an ad campaign highlighted the generational divide of screen interaction.

 Anderson Cooper’s coverage of the study concludes with Jean Twenge, a professor of Psychology at the UC San Diego.
 After five years of study of what she calls the “iGen” generation, Twenge urges, “you have to use it for what it’s good for then put it down.”
 This sentiment is also echoed in the book The Culture-Wise Family by Movieguide® founder Dr. Ted Baehr.

 While there are features that allow smartphone users to monitor their screen-time usage, many parents don’t realize those features are available or how to use them.
 As researchers gather more evidence of the negative impacts of screen time, we need to heed these findings and combat too much screen time with positive practices.

 As the study continues to unfold in the future, keep checking back Movieguide® for the latest.

-For more helpful insight into your children’s media exposure, read Movieguide® Founder, Dr. Ted Baehr’s books The Culture-Wise Family and The Media-Wise Family.Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+For more helpful insight into your children’s media exposure, read Movieguide® Founder, Dr. Ted Baehr’s books The Culture-Wise Family and The Media-Wise Family.Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!